nathanl/searchlight/README.md

   end
 ```

-We'd love to get pull requests for other adapters. :)
+We'd love to get pull requests for other ORM adapters. :)

+Similarly, Searchlight adds ActionView-friendly methods to your classes if it sees that `ActionView` is a defined constant.

 ## Installation